Single-unit study

 PMN607 Strategic Risk Management

 This unit takes a strategic approach to risk in the project and business lifecycles.
 A broader range of risk management frameworks are now available and clients and providers need to understand the features of each before any implementation.
-The knowledge and skills developed in this unit contribute to effective identification, analysis, evaluation and treatment of risk to the project and the organisation in an integrated way.
-This unit builds on a sound understanding of risk and opportunities in projects to inform decision-making and the project and program risk allocation between client and provider.
-Teaching and learning approaches ensure that the skills acquired are applied.
+The knowledge and skills developed in this unit contribute to effective identification, analysis, evaluation and treatment of risk to the project and the organisation in an integrated and strategic way.
+This unit builds on a sound understanding of risk and opportunities in projects and programs to inform decision-making and the project and program risk allocation between stakeholders.

-The purpose of ’Managing the Project’ is to integrate your learnings from the other units that you have studied in the MPM in order to plan, manage and execute a major and complex programme comprising multiple and related projects within a topical case study involving a real-world styled venture.
-‘Managing the Project will occur within robust governance and assurance settings, which will guide the programme and projects through a well-defined stage-gate process, into commissioning and hand-over, and finally benefits realisation after the transition to business as usual.
-In ‘Managing the Project’, you will develop and acquire practical programme/project management experience in a ‘real-world styled’ venture within an authentic learning environment.
+This unit integrates the knowledge and skills required to plan, manage and execute a major and complex program comprising multiple and related projects within a topical case study involving a real-world styled venture.
+This unit will occur within robust governance and assurance settings, which will guide the program and projects through a well-defined stage-gate process, into commissioning and hand-over, and finally benefits realisation after the transition to business as usual.
+In this unit, you will develop and acquire practical program/project management experience in a ‘real-world styled’ venture within an authentic learning environment.

 PMN609 Leading Emerging Trends in Project Management